amzn/amzn-drivers/kernel/linux/ena/README.rst

 be used by another interface until the rule is removed.

 To verify that the feature is supported, run :code:`ethtool -k` and expect the output :code:`ntuple-filters: on`.
-The feature is supported starting from EC2 7th generation instance-types.
+The feature is supported starting from EC2 Nitro v5 instance-types.

 **Usage example**